multipolygon/esphome-for-watchy/README.md

 In the future, I hope to sync with a calendar once a day.

-### Interactivity
+### Minimal Interactivity

 Interactive features such as the stop-watch and Home Assistant (or MQTT) controls should be used sparingly because the battery is small and the display is slow.

 Multiple buttons and long-press buttons remain free for your own extensions.

-### Settings
+### No Onboard User Settings UI

-Intentionally, this project does not include any on-watch settings screens or user-configuration.
-The idea is that the ESPHome YAML file is simple and easy enough for it to be edited directly, and re-flashed to the ESP32 device.
-The YAML _is_ the settings UI.
+Intentionally, this project does not include any on-watch user settings screens or user configuration.
+The idea is that the ESPHome YAML file is simple and easy enough for it to be edited directly, and re-flashed to the ESP32 device. **The YAML _is_ the settings UI and the main feature of an open-source, programmable, WiFi watch is that it is easily reprogrammable over WiFi.**

 # User Manual